hafiyhp/Data-Driven-Energy-Consumption-Modeling/README.md

 ## Getting Started

 - Clone this repository to your local machine to get started.
-- Install the required Python libraries using the provided `requirements.txt` file.
+- Install the required Python libraries which are pandas, NumPy, Matplotlib scikitlearn, Jupyter Notebook, and AutoARIMA.
 - Use Jupyter Notebook for in-depth data analysis and predictive modeling.
 - Leverage the capabilities of Power BI for interactive dashboard creation.